simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Roerich Museum, New Yor\

-PILfJRIMS IN FRON'r OF THE MAITRRYA TEMPLE IN URGA
+PILGRIMS IN FRONT OF THE MAITREYA TEMPLE IN URGA

-159 MONGOLIA
+**159 MONGOLIA**

 Kalacakra.
 There exists a prescribed order of subjects in which the study of Kalacakra has to be taken up; but as it necessitates a lengthy description of allied Tantric systems, it must be omitted here.

-The best temple in the kiiren is dedicated to Maitreya.
+The best temple in the küren is dedicated to Maitreya.
 The huge statue of the coming Buddha was executed by Chinese craftsmen in Dolon-nor.
 The first temple to accommodate the statue was built in the lifetime of the Fifth Incarnation of the Bogdo Gegen, but it soon fell down and representatives were sent to the Tashi Lama in Tibet to inquire the reason of such a calamity.
 The Tashi Lama gave the explanation that the image of the future Buddha preferred a temple of Tibetan architecture, and it is said that he himself contributed a general plan for the new temple.

 The present temple was built in the lifetime of the Seventh Incarnation of Je-tsun tam-pa Hutukhtu.
 It is a square wooden building with a dome in the middle of the roof, crowned with a ganjira, and the traditional banners or jyal-tsen on the corners.
 The colossal image of Maitreya, some fifty feet high, stands in the middle of the temple.
 Behind the figure at the northern wall stand five huge figures of attending bodhisattvas.
 The other walls are covered with glass cases containing brass images of the thousand Tathagatas.